Jauns27149/go-career/python/openstack/openstack.md

     snapshot-delete     Removes one or more snapshots.
     snapshot-list       Lists all snapshots.
     snapshot-manage     Manage an existing snapshot.
+    snapshot-manageable-list
+                        Lists all manageable snapshots.
+(Supported by API versions 3.8 - 3.latest)
     snapshot-metadata   Sets or deletes snapshot metadata.
     snapshot-metadata-show
                         Shows snapshot metadata.